YIQING WANG

 Yiqing WANG

-Yiqing Wang is an interdisciplinary designer and architect born and raised in Shanghai, now based in the United States.
+Yiqing Wang is a researcher and an interdisciplinary designer.
 She holds a Master of Architecture from the Massachusetts Institute of Technology and a Bachelor of Architecture from Tongji University.

 She also curated works from her 3D printing startup at TCT Asia 2023 and CIIDE 2024.
 In Cambridge, she founded and leads a social enterprise recognized by MIT IDEAS, MIT Sandbox, and supported by the MIT IAP MAD MiniGrant and the MIT Chancellor’s Innovation Fund.